soumyachak/reservoir-simulation/README.md

 # reservoir-simulation
  IMPES implementation in python

- Here prst libary has been used with some modifications
+ Here a part of PRST library has been used with some modifications